kangj-blip/Pyanimation/README.md

 Pyanimation is a Math and Physics Animation Tool inspired by the Manim Math Animation Tool created by 3Blue1Brown.
 This is a personal passion project to develop my personal understanding and familiarity with python, coding structure and logic.

-## Update : August 26, 2026
-Currently working on double-slit diffraction animation, keeping tkinter elements on screen past next render, adding move and size functions for all elements (minus a few).

 ---

+### Update : August 26, 2026
+Currently working on keeping tkinter elements on screen past next render, adding move and size functions for all elements (minus a few).
+Also working on adding fill / outline options, like hatching, fill, dotted, etc.

 ## Setup
 Python 3.11 or newer required.
 You can use a official installer or a package manager.
 ```